GoogleCloudPlatform/professional-services/examples/dataflow-hashpipeline/README.md

 ### Using Standard Templates

-While Flex Templates provide more, well flexibility, they are (at the time of this writing) still in Beta.
+While Flex Templates provide more flexibility, they are (at the time of this writing) still in Beta.
 Many orgs have policies against using Beta products, so we also offer the ability to deploy this with standard templates instead.
 The only catch is that the parameters are hard-coded into the template file that gets stored in GCS, which may mean it is less extensible since the same template cannot be run with different projects, topics, etc. To use standard